-- Unexpected incidents that affect your holiday - for example, terrorist activity, civil unrest or the effects of a natural disaster.
+Unexpected incidents that affect your holiday.
+These could include terrorist activity, civil unrest, or the effects of a natural disaster.

-- Travel to locations that the Foreign and Commonwealth Office (FCO) has advised British tourists to avoid.
+Travel to locations that the Foreign, Commonwealth & Development Office (FCDO) has advised British tourists to avoid.

 Make sure you look at the excess payable on your travel insurance policy, too.
 It must be affordable, and you should understand how many separate excesses you might have to pay under the terms of your policy if you had to claim.

 Some insurance companies attach an excess to different ‘categories’ of claim, rather than to the policy as a whole.
-And some have an excess per person listed on the policy, rather than a single excess covering the whole party.
+What’s more, some have an excess per person listed on the policy, rather than a single excess covering the whole party.

 Also, never delay the start of your travel insurance policy until the day you are due to depart.
-If you do, you’ll have no cover in between booking and flying - and should something unexpected prevent you from going to Portugal as planned, you could lose every penny you’ve spent on your holiday.
+If you do, you’ll have no cover in between booking and flying.
+Should something unexpected prevent you from going to Portugal as planned, you could lose every penny you’ve spent on your holiday.

-Your EHIC will not cover the cost of repatriating you to the UK in an emergency, would not cover the expenses of a family member who had to stay in Portugal to help look after you while you were ill, and of course provides no protection in other difficult situations, such as if you are the victim of crime while on holiday.
+Your EHIC/GHIC will not cover the cost of repatriating you in an emergency.
+It would also not cover the expenses of a family member who had to stay in Portugal to help look after you while you were ill.
+Moreover, it provides no protection in other difficult situations, such as if you are the victim of a crime while on holiday.

 Top travel tips for Portugal

 In Portugal, you must be able to produce photo identification if asked for it by a police officer.
-It’s therefore a good idea to keep some on you at all times - though a photocopy of the ID page of your passport should be sufficient.
+It’s, therefore, a good idea to keep some on you at all times.
+However, a photocopy of the ID page of your passport should be sufficient.

-Many of the Portuguese language learning tools, apps and phrasebooks you’ll come across are geared towards Brazilian Portuguese - so make sure you check before you buy.
+Many of the Portuguese language learning tools, apps, and phrasebooks you’ll come across are geared towards Brazilian Portuguese.
+Hence, it is important to make sure you check before you buy.

-Soup may not be at the top of your list of foods to enjoy while on holiday - but it’s traditionally eaten in Portugal at least once per day and is a central part of the Portuguese diet.
+Soup may not be at the top of your list of foods to enjoy while on holiday.
+However, it’s traditionally eaten in Portugal at least once per day and is a central part of the Portuguese diet.

-This means that local chefs have some pretty exceptional recipes up their sleeves, with different regions within Portugal offering a variety of flavours, textures and ingredients in their signature soups.
+This means that local chefs have some pretty exceptional recipes up their sleeves.
+Different regions within Portugal offer a variety of flavours, textures, and ingredients in their signature soups.

 If you’re a fan of spicy chicken, don’t go to Portugal without trying the local version.
-Ditto those delicious little custard tarts, pasteis de nata.
+Not to mention, the delicious little custard tarts called pasteis de nata.

 As is the case in most European countries, credit and debit cards are widely accepted.

-However, smaller towns and establishments away from popular tourist resorts may have fewer facilities for processing payment by plastic, so it’s a good idea to keep some cash on you too.
+However, smaller towns and establishments away from popular tourist resorts may have fewer facilities for processing payments by card.
+Therefore, it’s a good idea to keep some cash on you too.